wavefrontHQ/docs/pages/doc/dashboards_interacting.md

   - When Live Data is selected, click an interval to quickly increase or decrease the amount of live data displayed within each chart.
   - When Custom Date is selected, clicking an interval adjusts the start time based on the end time.
 For example, if your end time is 3:00 PM and you choose 12h, the start time is adjusted to 3:00 AM.

-The following 25 second video
+The following 25 second video shows how adjusting time windows using the time bar affects charts:

 {% include video.html file="5rboi5gh0z" %}

-shows how adjusting time windows using the time bar affects charts.

 ### Working with Sections